Kerry condemns anti-Semitic leaflet in eastern Ukraine

 Nita Lowey, the senior Democrat on the U.S. House Appropriations Committee, said in a letter to Kerry that the singling out of Jewish communities for scrutiny and possible punishment "reeks of age-old anti-Semitic policies".

-"All of the parties involved in the ongoing crisis in Ukraine must understand in no uncertain terms that the world community will not tolerate such contemptible and atrocious behavior," she said.
+"All of the parties involved in the ongoing crisis in Ukraine must understand in no uncertain terms that the world community will not tolerate such contemptible and atrocious behaviour," she said.

 U.S. Senator Charles Schumer, the No. 3 Democrat in the Senate, said Russian President Vladimir Putin "has accused the Ukrainians recently of being anti-Semitic, but now it is pro-Russian forces that are engaged in these grotesque acts".